-If you ever doubt that viral marketing works, consider just how tired you got of seeing Isaiah Mustafa’s “Smell Like a Man, Man!” videos which kicked off at the Super Bowl and peaked sometime during the summer.
-The Old Spice brand is back, just in time for your kids Christmas-buying convenience.
+If you ever doubt that viral marketing works, consider just how tired you got of seeing Isaiah Mustafa’s “Smell Like a Man, Man!” videos that kicked off at the Super Bowl and peaked sometime during the summer.
+The Old Spice brand is back, just in time for your kids’ Christmas-buying convenience.

 But that Mustafa swagger – it’s just SO-oo last week.
 Or is it?

 Now, fresh from the storyboards at the Children’s Television Workshop suite, the hype is revisited as everybody’s favorite monster – Grover – promos “Smell Like a Monster!”
 The animated parody even drew mention from Procter & Gamble exec Marc Pritchard when he addressed the 100th-anniversary meeting of the Association of National Advertisers

 in New York City last week.

 Pritchard is a global marketing and chief branding officer for P&G, owner of the Old Spice brand, which has benefited mightily from the 140 million YouTube viewings of “Smell Like a Man, Man!” and its various spinoffs and parodies.
 It is, in fact, the most-watched sponsored YouTube channel ever.

 The campaign boosted the number of Old Spice followers on Twitter from fewer than 5,000 to a number now approaching 120,000.
 Social media, he said, gives “everyone a microphone … (to be) part of the conversation about our brands — good, bad or indifferent.”